shreya2430/TrueVoices/README.md

     **Failure Examples**
    - `Generic Decline: 4000 0000 0000 0002`
    - `Insufficient Funds: 4000 0000 0000 9995`

+### PWA(Progressive Web App Functionality)
+1. **Configuration** -  Configured the application as a Progressive Web App (PWA) using the Vite PWA plugin.
+2. **App Enabling** - Enabled the app to be installed as a standalone application on devices.
+3. **Cache Implementation** - Implemented caching for static assets like the logo and other resources for faster load times.
+4. **API Calls** - Cached GET API calls to ensure offline access to certain dynamic content.
+5. **Internalization** :
+     - Integrated internationalization using the i18next library to support multiple languages.
+     - Added translation support for English, Hindi, and French.

+**Applied translations to key pages such as the landing page,sign up, register page, pricing, profile, payment, payment success, and payment failure pages.**

 This explanation covers each entity’s attributes and relationships, providing context for how the entities interact within the application.